capjan/CoreLib/Core/Doc/Generic/TypeChecker.md

 }
 ```

-So our first and simple workarount could be this
+So our workarount could look like this:
 ```csharp
 public class Generic<T> where T
 {